 As for his own personal style, there’s less of a crystallizing, singular moment and more of a gradual evolution.
 He confesses, â€œgotta be real honest here, my personal style developed slowly over time.
-As I promote my own charitable work now, I have had to turn that work more inward to benefit me, too.
-Wearing what I feel accentuates my vibration for the day is paramount.”
-Try and check that often.”
+I was never the dapper stylist in the room, I always arrived in t-shirts and jeans and solely focused on making sure the client was the star of the day.

 As an example, he points to when he was styling Stevie Wonder. â€œStevie Wonder’s bodyguard escorted him to the bathroom and when they came out, they walked away from us and into a sea of photographers with flashbulbs going off.
 As we caught up to them, I jump behind the reporters to make sure Stevie’s glasses weren’t smudged and that his outfit was pulled together.
 His fly was down.â€

 With grooming he wisely emphasizes hydrating skincare.
 Russell elaborates, â€œI’ve been on the east coast more since 2011 and my skin is constantly craving moisture.
 Much more critical of moisturizing products now, surprised at the sham products that are out there, still.I seem to linger in the bathtub more these days.
 That only makes my skin that much drier.â€

 Finally I asked him what tips he’d give men trying to improve their look.
-His advice: â€œAlways knock out the classics first.That blazer, the crisp white button up, colors that accentuate you across the board.
+His advice: â€œAlways knock out the classics first.That blazer, the crisp white button-up, colors that accentuate you across the board.
 Once those bases are covered, then the harder work begins.

 5 Favorite Grooming Products